About The Young Leaders Initiative

 On a biennial basis, 17 new Young Leaders are selected through an open call for applications and rigourous assessment process.
 Candidates are scored on aspects such as ability to influence and motivate others, innovative nature, and story telling skills.
 Their work is assessed based on scalability, impact, achievement, influence, and integrity.
 A High-Level Selection Committee comprised of leaders from the United Nations, governments, civil society, and the private sector conduct a final review of the top candidates.

-After their tenure, Young Leaders for the SDGs remain involved in the program as alumni and collaborate and mentor the current class of Young Leaders.
+After their tenure, Young Leaders for the SDGs remain involved in the initiative as alumni and collaborate and mentor the current class of Young Leaders.